-The 500 Internal Server Errors is one of the most frustrating errors you can experience with WordPress.
+500 Internal Server Errors is one of the most frustrating errors you can experience with WordPress.
 It could mean almost anything.
-It doesn’t mean you can’t fix it; you can, and one of the fixes below should be able to get your site back up again.
+However, it doesn’t mean you can’t fix it; you can, and one of the fixes below should be able to get your site back up again.

-WordPress has upgraded its version of PHP from 7.0 to 8.0.
+WordPress has upgraded its PHP version from 7.0 to 8.0.
 Unfortunately, the new version of PHP causes some plugins to block admin requests with a 500 error.

 Common Reasons for WordPress 500 error after PHP update